-It's best to bring a range of dancewear for the classes.
+It's best to bring a range of dancewear for the sessions.
 Most people wear soft, comfortable clothing that is easy to move in, such as tracksuit bottoms and a t-shirt with extra layers for warmth.
 For ballet, we recommend you wear fitted clothing so that your teacher can check your alignment.
-You should expect to do all classes in bare feet, except Ballet and Street Dance Forms.
-For Ballet classes, you should wear soft ballet shoes if you have them, but socks would be a good alternative at the barre for the Level 1 class if you are new to Ballet.
+You should expect to do all sessions in bare feet, except Ballet and Street Dance Forms.
+For Ballet, you should wear soft ballet shoes if you have them, but socks would be a good alternative at the barre for the Level 1 session if you are new to Ballet.
 We do not offer Pointe work at Trinity Laban.
+For Flying Low, it is advisable to wear long sleeves and long leg trousers, to facilitate a smoother transition from floor to standing and gliding along the floor.
 For Street Dance Forms, please wear trainers with non-marking soles.
-Jazz classes can be done in bare feet or jazz shoes with non-marking soles.
-To ensure your safety and the safety of others, we ask that that you don't wear jewellery when taking part in a class.
+Jazz or musical theatre sessions can be done in bare feet or jazz shoes with non-marking soles.
+To ensure your safety and the safety of others, we ask that you don't wear jewellery in the studio.

 What equipment is provided?

 Pilates and Yoga mats are available to borrow at no additional charge, but you are welcome to bring your own mat if you have one.